Making Your Label Design & Artwork Files Print-Ready

 In terms of custom label printing, a print bleed is the element of print that goes beyond where the label will be cut to size.
 The print bleed is the area of the label design that will be cut away in our production procession processes.
 If it is to be cut away, why is it needed?
 When printing labels on rolls, material in the machines can “wobble” by a millimetre or so.
 Where this happens and there is no print bleed there are invariably white edges to the labels; not a great look.
 The print bleed is typically a continuation of the background colour of the printed label design.

 CMYK is the colour model used in digital label printing and refers to four inks; Cyan (C), Magenta (M), Yellow (Y) and Key (K-Black).
 It is imperative that your label designs are set up within this colour model and not RGB (Red, Green & Blue).
 Where your designs feature Pantone Spot colours please convert them to CMYK and label them as your chosen Pantone reference.
 Here our printing operatives will ensure a closer match as possible.
 In this case we always recommend producing a label proof for approval before larger contracts.

 A die cutting tool is a tool that we use to cut your labels to shape.
-To ensure correct cutting, this element needs to be set up correctly.
-Set up as a spot colour and to “overprint.”
-If you are looking to produce custom shaped labels, then it is important that this is done correctly as we will extract the cutting too data that you provide and manufacture the die cutting tools accordingly.
+To ensure correct cutting, this element needs to be set up as a spot colour and set to “overprint.”
+If you are looking to produce custom shaped labels, then it is important that this is done correctly as we will extract the cutting tool data that you provide and manufacture the die cutting tools accordingly.